 People with Crohn’s or Colitis are at risk of having low levels of vitamin D. If this isn’t treated, you may be at risk of bone pain.
 Some recent research suggests that you may also be more likely to have flare-ups, but it’s not clear whether low vitamin D levels can cause flareups or whether they are the result of flare-ups.

 You may need to take calcium and vitamin D supplements if you’re having steroid treatment.
 Steroids can increase the risk of bone thinning over time.
-You can read more about this in our information, Bones and IBD.
+You can read more about this in our information on Bones.

 Fibre is a type of carbohydrate found in plants, which is broken down in the colon.
 It helps keep the bowel working by softening and bulking up stools, making them easier to pass.
 Eating plenty of fibre can lower your risk of heart disease, stroke, type 2 diabetes and bowel cancer.
 It can also help treat and prevent constipation.